salaikht9228/Portfolio/README.md

 # Portfolio Projects
+## Machine Learning Projects
-## K-Mean Clustering of Long Beach Patients with Heart Disease
+### K-Mean Clustering of Long Beach Patients with Heart Disease
 ![Heart_Disease](assets/Heart_Diseases_Medium.jpeg)
 * Circumstance Understanding: A medical centre from Long Beach wants to understand which treatments might work with their patients who have heart disease.The goals in this project are to analyze the data provided by the medical centre and to cluster anonymized data of patients who have been diagnosed with heart disease.
 If we can cluster the patients with similar characteristics into groups, a particular group of patients might benefit from same treatment, and doctors could benefit from learning about the treatment outcomes of patients like those they are treating.